 Bolivia visa requirements for some foreign citizens traveling to Bolivia have changed and many of you must now apply for either a tourist visa or a specific purpose visa.

 Use a tourist visa if you plan to visit only.
-If you plan to live, retire, study, volunteer or work in Bolivia for more than 90 days you will need a specific purpose visa to enter the country.
+If you plan to live, retire, study, volunteer or work in Bolivia for more than 90 days you will need to enter the country on a specific purpose visa.

 Not all tourists need a tourist visa.
 It depends on the treaties that exist between Bolivia and your country.
 However, ALL foreigners who plan to apply for residency must obtain a specific purpose visa.